alexarchambault/plotly-scala/README.md

 libraryDependencies += "org.plotly-scala" %%% "plotly-render" % "0.7.2"
 ```
 (Latest version: [![Maven Central](https://img.shields.io/maven-central/v/org.plotly-scala/plotly-render_2.13.svg)](https://maven-badges.herokuapp.com/maven-central/org.plotly-scala/plotly-render_2.13))

-Note that there are no version published for scala 2.10, because of the limitation of case classes to 22 members with it.

 From your code, add some imports for plotly,
 ```scala